ibm-cloud-docs/Cloudant/offerings/bluemix.md

 Dedicated Hardware plan instances can be deployed in most [{{site.data.keyword.IBM_notm}} data center locations ![External link icon](../images/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/data-centers).
-See the drop-down menu in the {{site.data.keyword.Bluemix_notm}} catalog for an up-to-date list of available locations.
+See the drop-down menu in the {{site.data.keyword.cloud_notm}} catalog for an up-to-date list of available locations.

 &Dagger;All {{site.data.keyword.cloudant_short_notm}} instances that are deployed from the
-{{site.data.keyword.Bluemix_notm}} Public Germany region deploy in EU-managed environments.
+{{site.data.keyword.cloud_notm}} Public Germany region deploy in EU-managed environments.
 Any {{site.data.keyword.cloudant_short_notm}} account or API key that is generated outside of an EU-managed environment cannot be granted access to an EU-managed